 Alfred Hitchcock originally planned to do his cameo as the body floating in the river.
 A dummy was even constructed to do the shot.
 The plans were changed and a female body, a victim of the Necktie Murderer, was used instead.
 Hitchcock instead became one of the members of the crowd who are listening to the speaker on the river bank.
 The dummy of Hitchcock was used in the typically humorous trailer hosted by Hitchock himself.

-One of the awful meals prepared for Chief Inspector Oxford by his wife -- cailles aux raisins (quail with grapes) -- is what both Andre and Wally order at the beginning of the film My Dinner With Andre.
+One of the awful meals prepared for Chief Inspector Oxford by his wife - cailles aux raisins (quail with grapes) - is what both Andre and Wally order at the beginning of the film My Dinner with Andre (1981).

 Novelist Arthur La Bern later expressed his dissatisfaction with Anthony Shaffer's adaptation of his book.
 Although he'd heard negotiations were underway to film his book, the author only learnt about Hitchcock's active involvement on reading about it in "The Times" in January 1971.
 He did benefit from the film, however, when his book was reissued as "Frenzy" as a tie-in.